Bharat9848/notes/os.md

 step 2.  point stackpointer register to stack top

 ## Virtualization
+ - Drawbacks of traditional OS
+   1. Virtual memory manangement happen at a global scope.
+It allows memory hungary process to page out other processes pages.
+   2. CPU scheduling also happen at global scope.
+Modern applications creates sets of processes to accomplish a task.
+More number of processes cause CPU scheduler to allocate more CPU to sister processes.
+   3. kernel memory is also global shared resource.
+## Hypervisor
+- run different os on each VM.
+- resource isolation
+- cleaner service statistics.

  1. container vs vm
   container is optimized on image transfer time and startup time.
 Image transfer time is reduced as compared to VM as it does not contain the operating system. container runtime engine like docker act as virtualized operating system